 A sole trader is an individual who trades on his/her own on a self-employed basis.
 If you start working for yourself as a sole trader, you will own and run your business as an individual and will keep all the business’s profits after taxes.

 There is no legal distinction between a sole trader and his/her business.
-A sole trader will be:
+A sole trader:

-- responsible personally for any debts of the business
+- is responsible personally for any debts of the business

-- responsible tor registerising their business with HMRC.
+- will be responsible for registering their business with HMRC

 Read advice on how to register as a sole trader.